specializeddevel/audiobook-smart-organizer/README.md

 ### 3. `write_tags.py` - The Tagger

 This script reads the metadata (`metadata.json`) and cover art (`cover.jpg`) for each book in your organized library and writes that information into the audio files' tags.
+For better compatibility with different players, it writes the synopsis to both the **description and comment** fields.

 **Usage:**
 ```bash